 The Ma'asim Tovim Award is the highest recognition a Region can give to one of its members.
 It is usually given to individuals who have worked on behalf of the region for many years.
-The 2017 honorees are set forth below, as well as short bios and why they are to be so honored.
-Their awards will be presented at the 2019 Convention in Toronto, ON.
-To really understand the impact our past honorees have made on FJMC members in their communities and regions, watch the 2017 Honorees video.
+The honorees are shown below, as well as short bios and why they have been so honored.
+Their awards were presented at the 2019 Convention in Toronto, ON.
+To really understand the impact our past honorees have made on FJMC members in their communities and regions, watch the videos below.

 - Anshei Darom - Mark Isbitts

 - Florida - Dr. Elliot Burns

 - Middle Atlantic - Joe Swerdlow

 - Northern New Jersey - Joel Kurtz

 - Seaboard - Greg Gore